 Final assessments and exams commence next week.
 Whether this is your first online exam or your fiftieth, it's important to remember that online exams are no different to a formal exam that you would take on campus.
 You must maintain academic integrity in every exam, whether online or in person.

-Balancing life with study is difficult and with all the stresses students face it can be tempting to take shortcuts with assessments – especially online ones.
-Unfortunately, this will rarely work out in the long run.
-The University has systems in place that are very good at sniffing cheating and collusion out, and if you're caught, the consequences will be much worse than a disappointing grade (see below for more on that).
+Balancing life and study can be difficult, and with all the stresses students face it may be tempting to take shortcuts during exams – especially online ones.
+However, cheating will not make your life easier in the long run.
+The University has systems in place to detect misconduct, and if you're caught, the consequences will be much worse than a disappointing grade.

-The University is deeply committed to ensuring the integrity of its educational programs and treats integrity breaches seriously.
-If you are found to have engaged in cheating or another form of academic dishonesty, you may be required to re-sit an assessment, receive a fail grade for the assignment or even fail the Unit of Study.
-Serious misconduct can result in suspension from your studies or even exclusion for one or more semesters.
-For international students, this can impact your student visa.
+The University is committed to ensuring the integrity of our degrees and treats academic integrity breaches seriously.
+If you are found to have engaged in cheating, collusion or another form of academic dishonesty, you may be required to resit an assessment, receive a fail grade for the assessment or even fail the unit of study.
+Serious instances of academic misconduct can result in suspension from your studies or even exclusion for one or more semesters.
+For international students, engaging in academic dishonesty can impact your student visa.

-Cases of widespread collusion can lead to the rescheduling of an exam or withdrawal of the assessment.
-This means that even those who weren't involved in the collusion still face the consequences – this is not a good way to make friends in your class.
+Additionally, instances of widespread collusion can lead to the rescheduling of an exam or withdrawal of the assessment, which impacts all students, even those who weren't involved in the collusion.

-We get it - studying isn’t easy, especially when we all have other things going on in our lives demanding our time and attention.
-But finding that balance is part of the learning experience.
-Don't sacrifice what you came here to do: learn stuff.
-Prepare as best you can with the time you have, and learn from the experience for next time.
+We get it - studying isn’t always easy, especially when other parts of our life demand our time and attention.
+But, finding that balance between life and study is all part of the learning experience.
+This exam season, prepare as best you can with the time you have.
+Best of luck!